-People who visit South Africa and are introduced to biltong always want to take some back to their home countries – whether it is Scandinavia, France, Italy or the UK – just as long as they can get meat products through customs.
+People who visit South Africa and are introduced to biltong always want to take some back to their home countries – whether it is Scandinavia, France, Italy, or the UK – just as long as they can get meat products through customs.

-Some visitors even buy the biltong box kits when they visit, that they can assemble at home.
+Some visitors even buy the biltong box kits when they visit, which they can assemble at home.
 When you have mastered the art of making biltong you will have plenty of friends flocking around to enjoy big games with a couple of drinks and the platter of biltong being passed around.

 Best Beef to Use for Biltong